alvinle2901/fuji-recipe-react-native/README.md

 # Fujifilm Recipe App

-This is a React Native app to store Fujifilm film presets for photoholic.
+This is a React Native app to store Fujifilm film presets for Fujifilm camera's photoholic.

 Additional features: